Disclaimer: New EUDR developments - December 2025

 It is important for companies to demonstrate that they have covered all relevant topics from the ESRS and to make clear which topics are or are not considered material.

-It is important that companies first get the data collection processes correct.
+The Omnibus Directive (adopted February 2026) permanently removed the requirement to transition to reasonable assurance.
+Companies will remain subject to limited assurance only, though they may still choose reasonable assurance voluntarily.
 Once these processes are in place, improvements will naturally emerge that will facilitate the transition to reasonable assurance.
 When setting up systems, it is wise to consider the requirements for reasonable assurance, such as establishing segregation of duties and implementing controls over the data.
 This will make it easier for the organization to meet higher audit requirements in the future.

 Although not mandatory, it may be useful for companies to use certifications or frameworks such as the Environmental Barometer, the Carbon Performance Ladder, B Corp, or other relevant certifications.
 For example, the ESRS refers to initiatives such as SBTi (Science-Based Targets initiative) for climate transition plans.
 The use of such frameworks can help establish policies and targets that align with CSRD requirements.